 Congress Reaches Deal To Fund Government Through September

-With just a few days left until this Friday's deadline, Congressional negotiators have reached a new agreement on a bill to keep the government open through September 30th, NPR's Susan Davis confirms.
+With Friday's deadline looming, Congressional negotiators have reached a new agreement on a bill to keep the government open through September 30th, NPR's Susan Davis confirms.

 On Sunday night, details of the deal were not yet public.